olch-dev/do-marked/README.md

 ## Features

-- List markdown files from a GitHub repository directory
+- List markdown files from a GitHub repository directory in a timeline format
+- Automatic date extraction from filenames and frontmatter
+- Title extraction from markdown content
 - View rendered markdown content with proper formatting
 - Clean and responsive user interface
 - Server-side rendering for optimal performance